Sublime-Instincts/CommandsBrowser/README.md

 ### How to use this package ?

 This package provides 3 items to the command palette.
-1. `CommandsBrowser: Browse available ST core commands.` This will show you all of the core commands that are present in Sublime Text.
+1. `CommandsBrowser: Browse available Sublime Text core commands.` This will show you all of the core commands that are present in Sublime Text.
 Selecting one would bring up a panel that would show the documentation for that command.
-2. `CommandsBrowser: Browse available SM core commands.` This will show you all of the core commands that are present in Sublime Merge.
+2. `CommandsBrowser: Browse available Sublime Merge core commands.` This will show you all of the core commands that are present in Sublime Merge.
 Selecting one would bring up a panel that would show the documentation for that command.
 3. `CommandsBrowser: Browse available plugin/package commands.`
 This will show you all of the plugin/package commands that are present in Sublime Text.
 Selecting one would open the corresponding plugin file & navigate to that location where the command class is implemented.